SarShaheen/Evolution-Of-Air-Jordan/README.md

 - Read about the history of the brand.
 - Find images of Air Jordans.
 - Sign up to receive more information.
-- Find a way to stay in touch with the website through social media.
+- Find a way to stay in contact through social media.

 ## Features